shivPosted/usePopcorn-react/README.md

   - Git (for version control)
   - npm (for package management)

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-- Node.js (LTS version recommended)
-- npm (comes with Node.js)
-- Git

 ## Usage

 1.  **Register/Login:** Upon first visit, you'll be directed to the authentication page.
 Create a new account or log in with existing credentials.